Skip to content

 • Lower combined scoring.
 Totals run roughly 2 points below similar non-division matchups.

 The reason is structural: defensive coordinators have run-it-back data on opposing concepts.
-There are no surprises when you have studied the same QB six times in three years.
+There are no surprises when you have studied the same QB six times in three years — Lamar Jackson against the Bengals, Jalen Hurts against the Cowboys, or Patrick Mahomes against an AFC West rival.
 Big-play offense gets neutralized, and the game devolves into field-position grinds.

 Why totals go under